dvillaj/NoSQL-Services/README.md

 - Create an account in [DigitalOcean](https://www.digitalocean.com)
 - Create an account in [DuckDns](https://www.duckdns.org/) and setup a personal domain
+- Create a personal SSH key in your local computer
+- Register your personal SSH key in DigitalOcean

 ## Manual Cloud Deployment

 Follow the next steps to do a manual deployment:

-- Create a RSA key in you local computer
-- Create an droplet in DigitalOcean following the requeriments and configure it with the RSA Key
+- Create an droplet in DigitalOcean following the requeriments and configure it with your personal RSA Key
 - Update DigitalOcean Maniche's IP in the DuckDNS's domain (In my case I have created a domain named `nosql` so the full url will be: `nosql.duckdns.org`)
 - Check you can access to the remote machine with `ssh root@nosql.duckdns.org` from a terminal in you local machine
 - Execute the following script to setup the box: `ssh root@nosql.duckdns.org "git clone https://github.com/dvillaj/NoSQL-Services.git /opt/deploy && /opt/deploy/install.sh`